mgadaphy/Disable-Windows-Defender-Update/README.md

 ## Features
 - Disables Windows Defender real-time protection and related features
-- Disables Tamper Protection via the Windows Registry
+- Disables Tamper Protection via the Windows Registry (attempts automatic disable, but manual action may be required)
 - Stops and disables Windows Defender and related services (WinDefend, WdNisSvc, etc.)
 - Stops and disables Windows Update and auxiliary services (wuauserv, UsoSvc, WaaSMedicSvc, BITS, sedsvc, etc.)
 - Disables scheduled tasks that can re-enable updates or Defender